SteveDoyle2/pyNastran/docs/html_docs/installation/installation.rst

 modules.
 It's a pure Python package so you shouldn't have too many problems.

 Installing from source is recommened if:
- - You want the most recent version (see installation.rst-master)
+ - You want the most recent version (see installation.rst-main)
  - You want easier access to the source
  - You're on an air-gapped machine